 Turns out, we found out, and this was later on down the road, that General Motors had done a value analysis, just like Ford had.

 You’ve all heard of the Ford Pinto case where Ford had done a similar thing.
-General Motors, another corporation, friendly General Motors, had done the same exact thing.
+“Friendly” General Motors had done the same exact thing.
 One of their engineers in the Advanced Design Department did a calculation where he determined how much it would cost the company to pay the claims for these people that would burn alive in these accidents.

 “How many of them are we going to have on average per year?
 How much is it going to cost us for each family that we got to pay to settle the lawsuit?”
 And, he came up with a number, and they said, “Well, how much is it going to cost us to protect these cars so that these fires don’t happen?”
 The number happened to be $2.00.

 They said, “This analysis indicates that to General Motors, it would be worth approximately $2.20 per new model auto to prevent a fuel-fed fire in all accidents.”
-So, for $2.20, and this is an actual memo.
-As a lawyer when you’re thinking, “Really?! $2.20?”
+As a lawyer you’re thinking, “Really?! $2.20?”
 But, if you multiply it across the product line, that adds up to a lot of money.

 And the question is, “Well, how much are you going to have to pay in lawsuits versus how much it’s going to cost you to make these cars safe?”

 So, we have this memo.
 So, you would think, “Well, that’s it.
 They’re guilty as charged?
 They’re obviously guilty.
-They have this memo.
-They got the drawings they lied about.”
+They had the drawings that they lied about.”
 Okay.
-But, that’s not the end of the story.
-But, you would think, “That’s the end of the story.”
+So, you would think, “That’s the end of the story.”
 Right?
 You’ve got the memo.
-You got them cold.
+You got them.
 They did the analysis.
-But, no, what we found out was that this memo had come out about 15 years ago...
+But, no, what we found out was that this memo had come out about 15 years ago…

-Actually, it was another hurried production in California in a case, and they accidentally, General Motors’ lawyers, gave it to a lawyer in California, 15 years before our case.
+Actually, it was another hurried production in California, and General Motors’ lawyers accidentally gave it to a lawyer in California 15 years before our case.

-And, so, once it came out, all these other lawyers across the country, Texas, Pennsylvania, New Hampshire, South Carolina, all these other lawyers where people were burning alive in these cars, wanted to take Ivey’s deposition because of the memo.
-And, so, Ivey, he had to show up.
+And, so, once it came out, all these other lawyers across the country in Texas, Pennsylvania, New Hampshire, South Carolina, where people were burning alive in these cars, wanted to take Ivey’s deposition because of the memo.
+And, so, Ivey had to show up.
 Obviously, he had some information that was relevant to the cases.

 The judge would say, “What’s the relevance?
 Ivey did it on his own.
 General Motors didn’t even know about it.
 How can you hold it against the company?”
-And, so, for 15 years, in these cases where these children and families’ members burned alive in these cars, they were turned away by juries.
+And, so, for 15 years, in these cases where these children and families’ members burned alive in these cars, juries turned them away.

-General Motors was not responsible.
-Not responsible.
-Because, they never got to see this analysis.
+General Motors was not responsible because they never got to see this analysis.
 It was kept out of evidence.

 But, we found that there might be another document out there that was related to that memo.
-And, so, we came back, and we asked them to produce it.
-And, again, it was hearing after hearing.
-Wouldn’t produce.
-Wouldn’t produce.
+So we came back, and we asked them to produce it.
+And, again, it was hearing after hearing where they wouldn’t produce it.

-This was a six-month trial, by the way.
 This trial lasted for six months right here in Hollywood, Florida.
-A six-month trial.
-And, in the middle of the trial, at this point, Judge Franza, who was the judge, knew what was at stake.
-He knew what the case was about.
-He was a patient man.
+And, in the middle of the trial, Judge Franza knew what was at stake.

 So, he ordered them to produce the documents.
 And, that night, we got a call from General Motors’ lawyer, because our demand and mediation before the trial started was $50 million to settle the case.
 That’s what we were to settle for.
 They never offered a nickel through the whole trial.